 v.
 Noam believes in personal autonomy and opposes religious fundamentalism and coercion.

 vi.
-Noam is an egalitarian Masorti Kehila (community) and believes that men and women are both equally obligated in all areas of Jewish practice.
+Noam is an egalitarian Masorti Kehila (community) and believes that people of any, all and no gender are both equally obligated in all areas of Jewish practice.

 vii.
 Noam seeks to be an engaged, literate, questioning, observant, vibrant and caring Kehila, that is the driving force behind the Masorti Community and its future.